-Our work is guided by a team of more than 20 passionate leaders drawn from across the company.
-The team is overseen by our Executive Vice President, Services and Operations, and managed day-to-day by our Senior Director of Sustainability through our Supply Chain organization.
-These team members represent a wide variety of skills and expertise, so whether it’s making our receivers more efficient, finding ways to reduce packaging, or recycling electronic waste, our team members are focused on reducing DIRECTV’s environmental impact.
+Our work is guided by a cross-functional team of more than 20 passionate leaders drawn from across the company.
+This team is led by DIRECTV’s Senior Director of Sustainability with oversight from the Executive Vice President, Services and Operations, and the Vice President of Supply Chain.
+These team members represent a wide variety of skills and expertise and they share a common commitment to reducing DIRECTV’s environmental impact.

 Having evaluated a wide range of issues where we have an impact, we identified the following four focus areas and set corresponding visionary principles to guide our efforts: